-In order to take the required measures related to the COVID-19 pandemic, it is necessary to make some temporary changes to the Education and Examination Regulations master's programme Metropolitan Analysis Design and Engineering (joint degree) 2021-2022 (EER).
+In order to take the required measures related to an outbreak of a pandemic or similar circumstances ("extenuating circumstances"), it may be necessary to make some temporary changes to the Education and Examination Regulations master's programme Metropolitan Analysis Design and Engineering (joint degree) as described below.
+These provisions will be applied in consultation with the Student Council.

-Article 1 Temporary priority course guide on the Study Handbook due to COVID-19
+Article 1 Temporary priority course guide on the Study Handbook due to extenuating circumstances